 During the deployment of our frontend to CloudFront we encountered the problem of not being able to configure the HTTP Security Headers, which is an essential configuration for reducing the attack surface of web applications.
-We resolved this issue by using Amazon’s new Lambda@Edge functions to attach the headers before the response is sent to the clients.
+We resolved this issue using Amazon’s new Lambda@Edge functions to attach the headers before the response is sent to the clients.

-What are HTTP Security Headers and why should I use them?
+What are HTTP Security Headers, and why should I use them?

 How to set HTTP Security Headers in CloudFront?

 Unfortunately, neither CloudFront nor S3 supports the configuration of HTTP Security Headers out of the box.
 There is the possibility to setup Cross-origin resource sharing (CORS) in S3, but this does not suffice to implement all best practices.
-Luckily Amazon released the relatively new Lambda@Edge, which allows to implement a (more or less) easy solution.
+Luckily Amazon released the relatively new Lambda@Edge, which allows implementing a (more or less) easy solution.